Potassium osmate: Reactions

-It can also be used to prepare ammonium hexachloroosmate(IV).

-Potassium osmate can be used to prepare many other compounds.
-If potassium osmate is refluxed with HCl, it can be reduced to hexachloroosmic acid.
-When refluxed with HBr, it can be reduced to hexabromoosmic acid.
 It reacts with hydrogen sulfide to produce osmium disulfide, OsS2, and with sulfurous acid to form potassium osmium sulfite.

 Applications

 Potassium osmate is used as a catalyst for the Sharpless dihydroxylation of olefins.
 In this application, it shuttles to Os(VIII) derivative, which adds to the olefin.
 Osmium tetroxide functions equivalently.

 Related compounds

 Other osmates are known, such as the highly water soluble sodium osmate, and insoluble osmates such as those of barium, strontium, calcium, and lead.

-When osmium tetroxide is treated with an alkali hydroxide, or even when potassium osmate is oxidized in alkaline medium, the perosmate anion is formed, [OsO4(OH)2]^{2-}, which possesses a yellow color in solution.
-When treated with alcohol, perosmates are reduced to osmates, [OsO2(OH)4]^{2-}, yielding a pink color in solution.
+When osmium tetroxide is treated with an alkali hydroxide, or even when potassium osmate is oxidized in alkaline medium, red perosmates are formed, [OsO4(OH)2]^{2-}.
+When treated with alcohol, perosmates are reduced to osmates, [OsO2(OH)4]^{2-}, yielding purple colored solutions.
 Perosmate salts share the same valency as osmium tetroxide, as opposed to perruthenates.
-Unlike the tetroxide however, they are not volatile.
 The perosmates of sodium, potassium, rubidium, cesium, and barium are known.